eatangphd/SPC_AnomalyDetection_EtchProcess/README.md

 ## 📋 Overview

-**Semiconductor Process Integration Toolkit** is a Python-based portfolio project demonstrating core skills required for semiconductor process integration engineering.
-Using simulated etch process data, it applies Statistical Process Control (SPC), Fault Detection & Classification (FDC), root cause analysis, and process capability (CpK) calculations — all directly transferable to high-volume manufacturing environments at Intel, TSMC, and other fabs.
+**Semiconductor Process Integration Toolkit** is a Python-based portfolio project that demonstrates the core skills required for semiconductor process integration engineering.
+Using simulated etch process data, it applies Statistical Process Control (SPC), Fault Detection & Classification (FDC), root cause analysis, and process capability (CpK) calculations — all of which are directly transferable to high-volume manufacturing environments at semiconductor fabs.

 ### 🎯 Key Features